 Step 4: How to Use Heat Shrink Tubing

-For a full, in depth explanation of how to install heat shrink tubing, please read the article below, it discusses various heating methods commonly used to shrink heat shrink tubing.
-It will also provide some handy tips:
+For a full, in depth explanation of how to install heat shrink tubing, please read our article on how to install heat shrink tubing as it discusses various heating methods commonly used to shrink heat shrink tubing.